-OBC leader Swatantra Dev appointed UP BJP chief ahead of bypolls
+Eyeing OBC cadre, BJP appoints Swatantra Dev as UP BJP chief ahead of bypolls

 Lucknow, July 16: Ahead of the bypolls to 12 assembly seats, the BJP Tuesday appointed OBC leader and UP Cabinet minister Swatantra Dev Singh as the new state party chief.